Harfenlabor/harfenlabor.com/exampleSite/content/research/zwischen-den-seiten-day-three.md

-subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "On the final day, the festival presented two concerts: the Young Harpists' Concert <i>Single Action bedeutet nicht Isolation</i> and the Matinée-Concert <i>The God of Harmony and a gifted pupil</i> by Mara Galassi on the harp and Jovanka Marville on fortepiano. " timeline_tag = [] title = "Zwischen den Saiten, Day Three" type = "Research" zwischen_category = "EVENT INFO"
+subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "On the final day, the festival presented two concerts: the Young Harpists' Concert <i>Single Action bedeutet nicht Isolation</i> and the Matinée-Concert <i>The God of Harmony and a gifted pupil</i> by Mara Galassi on the harp and Jovanka Marville on fortepiano. " timeline_tag = [] title = "Haydn's Folk Harp, Day Three" type = "Research" zwischen_category = "EVENT INFO"